Learn more about CrossFit

 We have a community of like-minded people working towards their goals, which means that we show up when life gets crazy, we ask questions and learn from each others’ experience, and we make lots of steady progress with occasional “big wins.”

 Another key component to our group classes is the coaching.
-Almost everyone in our modern world suffers from information overload, and the best coaches are capable of distilling this information into top priority, actionable cues.
+Our expert coaches are capable of distilling this information into easy-to-understand, actionable cues.

 To get started with our group classes, we require everyone to go through our Elements cycle to learn the fundamentals of technique on the primary lifts we use, the feeling and goal of different types of training sessions, and to learn what kinds of weights and intensity are appropriate for you to get started.